hanif-page/hanif-page/README.md

 - ⚡ Fun fact:
 -->

-- 🏫 I'm currently a student at one of the Senior High School in Jakarta
+- 🏫 I'm currently a freshman at School of Electrical Engineering and Informatics, Bandung Institute of Technology
 - 🏠 I live in Jakarta, Indonesia
 <!--
 - 🌱 I’m currently learning more about web development